Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 • The Marutam region was the most fertile land.

-• The fertile plains of the region supported the cultivation of rice, sugarcane, millet, and cotton.
+• The region’s fertile plains supported the cultivation of rice, sugarcane, millet, and cotton.

 • The use of irrigation systems, such as tanks and wells, was prevalent.